Alvi305/Backup-Shell-Script-for-system-restore-LINUX-/README.md

 ## Description

 A shell script for backing up the Ubuntu system.
-It has two modules: 1. a customisable full directory backup and 2. system-critical information backup.
+It has two modules: 1. a customisable full directory backup and 2. a system-critical information backup.

 ### Module 1: File Backup
 Module 1 copies all files from a source directory to a destination directory (See [Configuration — Module 1](#module-1) for customisable parameters).